Educational Improvement Tax Credit (EITC)

 - Insurance Premiums Tax

-In certain circumstances, the net effect of the EITC tax credit is a dollar for dollar reduction in the business’ PA tax obligations – this makes the contribution to OMPH School a “costless” program for the participating businesses!!
+In certain circumstances, the net effect of the EITC tax credit is a dollar for dollar reduction in PA tax obligations – this makes the contribution to OMPH School a “costless” program for the participant!!

 Applying is as Easy as 1-2-3